smartface/smfc-empty-workspace/README.md

 ## Package Scripts

-This demo application comes with some helper npm scripts.
+This demo application comes with some helper npm scripts:

 * `npm run test`: Runs unit tests.
 * `npm run watcn`: Runs a watcher task so that whenever you change your files the application a development build is generated.
 * `npm run build`: Creates a production build.
 * `npm run clean-build`: Purges all the dependencies, fetches fresh dependencies from the Internet, then executes `npm run build` (*this might take a couple of minutes*).
 * `npm run pull-build`: Pulls the recent master branch, and executes runs `npm run clean-build` (*this might take a couple of minutes*).
-* `npm run lint`: Verifies the correctness of your source code.
+* `npm run lint`: Verifies the correctness of the source code.

 ## Important Files and Folders